senseisimple/emulab-stable/www/sec-check/README-howto.txt

  - Forms coverage
    .
 Grep the sources for <form and make up a list of php form files.
        gmake src_forms
+         Creates: src_forms.list, src_files.list
-     - 105 separate forms are on 95 php code pages (plus 7 "extras" on Boss.)
+     - 105 separate forms are on 95 php code pages (plus 7 "extras" on Boss.) gmake src_msg

    .
 Spider a copy of the EinE site with wget and extract its forms list.
+     Have to edit the EinE experiment details into the makefile.
+     It's better to change your password in the EinE than put it in the makefile.
+     See GNUmakefile.in for details.
+       gmake login
        gmake spider
        gmake site_forms
+         Creates: admin.wget subdir, site_forms.list, site_files.list
-     - 40 "base" forms are visible once logged in as user, 47 with admin on.
+     - 40 "base" forms are visible once logged in as user, 47 with admin on. gmake site_msg

    .
 Compare the two lists to find uncovered (unlinked) forms.
        gmake forms_coverage
+         Creates: files_missing.list
+       gmake forms_msg

    .
 Create a script to activate the EinE site to turn on all forms.
      - Look in the sources to find where the missing links should be.